polymage-labs/mlirx/g3doc/HighPerfCodeGen.md

 needed.
 But for this benchmark, the vectorization needed is quite straightforward, and is a simple outer loop vectorization along the j loop.

-The existing "super vectorizer" in MLIR is really not functional or complete.
+The existing "super vectorizer" in MLIR is really not functional or complete for the auto-vectorization we need.
 For this article, we build and use a new loop vectorizer (enabled by -hopt-vect or via -affine-vectorize when running separately).
-We introduce a new [*memref_shape_cast* op](https://github.com/bondhugula/mlir/commit/6a9822933b28aabced2c6ceef593f35c9665d1fe#diff-862f92fedaa626e6221ac920c18a6b8a) which is needed to change the elemental type on a memref.
+We introduce a new
+[*memref_shape_cast* op](https://github.com/bondhugula/mlir/commit/6a9822933b28aabced2c6ceef593f35c9665d1fe#diff-862f92fedaa626e6221ac920c18a6b8a) which is needed to change the elemental type on a memref.
 Here's how the vectorized MLIR looks like if we started with the naive matmul nest.